Gothic-Modding-Community/gmc/docs/zengin/index.md

     ---

-    Learn how to create plugins with Union SDK, a community software development kit for ZenGin.
+    Learn how to create plugins with Union SDK, a community-made software development kit for ZenGin.

     [:octicons-arrow-right-24: Getting Started](union/sdk/getting_started.md)
 </div>